Interspecies hybridization in European Clausiliidae

 S. calcarae from Monte Belliemi, with the ribbing of S. tiberii, described as S. c. belliemii;

-S. tiberii from Monte della Scala, with characters of S. calcarae;
+S. tiberii from Monte Jato, with characters of S. calcarae;

 S. leucophryna from Sferracavallo, with characters of S. calcarae;

-S. crassicostata from Scurati near Custonaci, transitional to S. eminens.
+S. eminens from Scurati near Custonaci, transitional to S. crassicostata.

 As result of the taxonomic revision of the genus Delima (Nordsieck 1969: 274-275) I found several intermediate forms, especially in central Dalmatia, which have characters of two neighbouring species, but none of their own.
 These assumed interspecies hybrid forms occur at the boundaries of the ranges of the neighbouring species.
-They consist of uniform populations and have a more or less extended range, or of less uniform populations between populations of the neighbouring species, or are individuals in syntopic populations of these species.
-Only the first-mentioned forms are regarded as subspecies of the species, with which they share most characters.
+If they consist of uniform populations and have a more or less extended range, they are regarded as subspecies of the species, with which they share most characters.

 The assumed hybrid forms are the following: